Trade Dress Registration: Everything You Need to KnowTrademark Law ResourcesHow To Register A Trademark

 - Which companies can benefit from trade dress registration?

 Food companies, restaurants, designer shops, computer products, and any industry players with unique, nonfunctional designs.

 - How long does it take to complete a trade dress application?

 It usually takes eight months, if no legal issues arise.
 Consulting with a professional trademark attorney can reduce the risk of delay and refusal.

 If you need help with trade dress registration, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.